Natural Products

 Do Your Hormones Affect IBS?

-During menopause, your hormone levels change and some studies have shown that IBS symptoms worsen then and that perimenopause can trigger the onset of IBS.
+During menopause, your hormone levels change, IBS symptoms can worsen and perimenopause can trigger the onset of IBS.

 Sex hormones and IBS

 Inflammation: Sex hormones can raise levels of inflammation throughout your body.
-That makes your IBS symptoms worse and bioidentical progesterone also has the function of helping reduce inflammation in the body.
+That makes your IBS symptoms worse but bioidentical progesterone also has the function of helping reduce inflammation in the body.

 Peri/Menopause and IBS